sivapcu/sivapcu-mkdocs/README.md

 # sivapcu-mkdocs

 This project is developed using [mkdocs.org](http://mkdocs.org).
-This is the source project for [sivapcu.github.io](http://sivapcu.github.io).
+This is the source project for [sivasankar-r.github.io](http://sivasankar-r.github.io).

 ## Developer Guide
 1. Install python
     1. Don't forget to add the python to path
 2. Verify the installation by runing the below commands.
     1. python --version
-    2. pip --version
+    2. pip2 --version
-3. Upgrade pip to latest version using the below command
+3. Upgrade pip2 to latest version using the below command (not mandatory)
-    1. pip install --upgrade pip
+    1. pip2 install --upgrade pip
 4. Install mkdocs using the command below
-    1. pip install mkdocs
+    1. pip2 install mkdocs
 5. Install the mkdocs-material theme
-    1. pip install mkdocs-material
+    1. pip2 install mkdocs-material
 6. Run the application using the below command.
     1. mkdocs serve